pedroalmaguer/wagerbot/README.md

 ## 🧠 Notes

 - Make sure the bot has **message**, **embed**, and **interaction** permissions
-- Persistent data is saved in `data.json`
+- Persistent data is saved in `wagerbot.db` SQLite database
 - Bets created outside of sessions use persistent balance
 - Fun bets allow ongoing, non-session wagering chaos